woodfolk/lmbuild/README.md

 **Romano Woodfolk** - https://github.com/woodfolk/finishbuild

-This scipt is free to use and to modify and as I have been warned, you are being warned.
+This script is free to use and to modify and as I have been warned, you are being warned.
 You run this script at your own risk.
-I take no responsibility to an harm to you system or data.
-Read through the script and edit way you want or don't want installed.
-I have to admit although there are ton of applications being installed, I practically live in a browser and should be running a chromebook.
+I take no responsibility for any harm to your system or data.
+Read through the script and edit it the way you want or don't want to be installed.
+I have to admit although there are a ton of applications being installed, I practically live in a browser and should be running a Chromebook.

 ![Imgur](https://i.imgur.com/nbSQcVX.png?1)

-## Download this github
+## Download this GitHub

-You can run any of these scripts by downloading the zip file from github.
+You can run any of these scripts by downloading the zip file from Github.
 Go to the download folder and right-click to **Extract here**.
 Go inside the folder and right-click <b>in a blank space</b> to go to the terminal.
 Now your terminal is opened in this extracted folder.

 Or you can use the terminal and the git command